MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-a-communication-site.md

 description: "Learn how to create a SharePoint communication site for your organization"
 ---

-# Guided Walkthrough - Create a Communication site for your organization
+# Guided Walkthrough - Create a communication site for your organization

 In this article, we show you elements of a communication site to inspire you and help you learn how to create similar sites for your own organization.
 In this example, the site is optimized to communicate your strategy and guide employees in how to express your brand in their work.